 Hard water — protecting your appliance in Bexley

-Practical steps a plumber can advise on at installation:
+Practical options a plumber can discuss at installation:

 Correct salt use in dishwashers.
 Dishwashers have a built-in water softener that requires regular salt replenishment.
-In Bexley’s hard water zones, the salt setting on the machine should be set to the hardest level — check the Thames Water postcode hardness result and the machine’s hardness setting scale.
+In hard water areas, the salt setting should be set to match the local hardness — check the Thames Water postcode hardness result and the machine’s hardness setting scale.

 Regular descaling.
-Washing machine manufacturers recommend a monthly maintenance wash at 60°C or higher in hard water areas.
+Manufacturers typically recommend regular maintenance washes in hard water areas — check the specific machine’s instructions.
 A plumber cannot enforce this, but should flag it at installation.

 Landlord obligations — appliance installation in rented Bexley properties

-An appliance provided by the landlord that fails is a landlord repair.
-An appliance brought in by the tenant is the tenant’s responsibility — including the supply and waste connections made for it.
+A tenant-owned appliance is generally the tenant’s responsibility — including the supply and waste connections made for it.

 If a tenant’s own washing machine has been connected incorrectly and caused a leak, the responsibility for the resulting damage is a question of fact and documentation — photograph any connection work and keep records.

-If a landlord fails to repair a provided appliance within a reasonable time, Bexley Council’s housing team has enforcement powers.³
+If a landlord fails to act on a tenancy repair obligation within a reasonable time, Bexley Council’s housing team has enforcement powers.³

 What to confirm before the plumber arrives